piepdx/pie-cookbook/drafts/working-draft-tactical.md

 We firmly believe that feeding your founders is a critical part of supporting them.
 Plus, it's been proven time and time again, that you get into some very interesting conversations over meals.
 Startups are no different.

+Providing food for your founders lessens stress, keeps them healthier, and ensures that they're being fed.
+And all of that ensures that they're getting the most out of the other accelerator offerings.
+What's more, consistently scheduling meals and aligning them with mentor talks is a great way to ensure that the founders are around to learn from mentors.

+You'll spend enough time feeding their psychoses.
+Spend time and money to feed their body and feed their mind.
+Trust us.
 Budget for this expenditure.
 You'll be glad you did.

-At PIE, we chose to cater three meals per week, on average, throughout the course of the three month accelerator class.
+At PIE, we chose to cater three meals per week, on average — one dinner and two lunches — throughout the course of the three month accelerator class.
+We had Family Dinner on Monday night and lunch on Tuesday and Thursday.
+This was the baseline of provide meals.
+At times of extreme stress or as we were ramping up to Demo Day, we had the ability to call an audible and provide even more food for the founders.

 ### Investment
 ### Upkeep and Maintenance